Find a Job You Really Want In

 [Your Name]

-There is never really any reason to use a sign-off other than the proper four listed above.
-Just as is the case for greetings such as ”Dear Hiring Manager” or “Dear Sir Or Madam,” using uncommon sign-offs just isn’t worth the risk.
+There’s no reason to use a sign-off other than the appropriate four listed above.
+Just as with greetings like “Dear Hiring Manager” or “Dear Sir Or Madam,” using uncommon sign-offs carries unnecessary risks.

-The cover letter should be formatted single-spaced throughout, with an additional space between sections.
-This includes between your closing paragraph and sign-off.
-If your contact details are not written in the header, include them after your name.
+Ensure your cover letter is formatted single-spaced throughout, with an additional space between sections, including between your closing paragraph and sign-off.
+If your contact details are not in the header, include them after your name.

 Cover Letter Signature Examples

-Here we’ll provide you both a template and a visual example to help you sign your own printed cover letter.
+Here, we provide both a template and a visual example to help you sign your printed cover letter.
 Note the spacing used in these examples.

 Template Example: